Web Design Resources You Need To Know About

 Let’s be real: we’re not all an endless fount of creativity and brilliant ideas.
 We need a little inspiration from time to time and some of the best muses are found online.
-Our team has pulled together some of their favorite web design resources for education, inspiration, and procrastination.
+Our digital agency design team has pulled together some of their favorite web design resources for education, inspiration, and procrastination.

 Every web design project needs to be aesthetically pleasing to the visitor.
 This means nice webfont, clear photography, an appropriate color palette, and corresponding icons.
 Below, you’ll find the staples that every good web designer has bookmarked.